djma777/100-days-of-code/log.md

 - Looks like I'm done with the champions api, I'm now thinking about whether to create a production build now so that I can build my frontend app, or should I proceed with the items.
 Hmm... will continue this tomorrow.
 Also, if I am to create a prod build, I have to learn how to use environment variables and webpack (again).
 This is so exciting.

 ---

+## Day 69: May 07, 2020.

+### **Today's Progress**

+- learned a bit about environment variables today

+### **Thoughts**

+- while I reviewing topics about environment variables, I'm also revisiting webpack in node. apparently you need to set target=node in your webpack config if you're using express (not sure if it's the same for when you're not using expressjs).

+---